 Learn more about the OSA Certificate of Online Safety here.

 Sign up today

 If you are ready to join the increasing numbers of schools safeguarding pupils through use of the OSA Certificate of Online Safety, please use the following PayPal button to pay by card or complete the contact form below to request an invoice.

-The setup cost for each school to access the OSA Certificate of Online Safety for pupils is normally just £299 but until the end of January you can enjoy a 20% early bird discount (making the price £240).
+The setup cost for each school to access the OSA Certificate of Online Safety for pupils is just £299.
 This allows you to enter all pupils within your establishment for the current annual version of the OSA certificate.
+It also provides access to our popular staff CPD and our online safety course for parents.
 There are no hidden additional costs.